Yang-Mills-Utiyama Theory and Graviweak Correspondence: Yang--Mills--Utiyama ( ) theory

-We utilise $\omega_a^{ bc}=0$ when $b{\neq}a{\neq}c$ in the standard basis.
-Although the Lorentzian Clifford algebra consists of quaternions, we denote the imaginary unit as $i\in\C$ instead of $\sqrt{-1}$ in this section since Clifford-algebraic calculations without using the quaternion components are enough to discuss details of the \YMU theory.
+Although the Lorentzian Clifford algebra consists of quaternions, we denote the imaginary unit as $i\in\C$ instead of $\sqrt{-1}$ here since Clifford-algebraic calculations without the concrete quaternion representation are enough to discuss details of the \YMU theory.
 When we perform direct calculations using the component representations, we use $\sqrt{-1}\in\C$ treating $\bm\gamma^{~}_\Sl$ as the Clifford module $\C\otimes\HQ(2)$ given in (\ref{CMCH1}) and (\ref{CMCH2}).